ning/atlas/src/site/pandoc/configuring.md

 * ``com.ning.atlas.aws.RDSProvisioner`` for provisioning on Amazon RDS
 * ``com.ning.atlas.virtualbox.VBoxProvisioner`` for provisioning VirtualBox instances.
 * ``com.ning.atlas.StaticTaggedServerProvisioner`` for incorporating already provisioned machines.

+A given environment can have only one provisioner defined which will then automatically be used by all base elements defined in that environment.

 ##### com.ning.atlas.aws.EC2Provisioner